-Linda Mizejewski is a Professor of Women’s, Gender, and Sexuality Studies at the Ohio State University.
-She has published five books on women in popular culture, including a book about the romantic comedy It Happened One Night.
+Linda Mizejewski is a Distinguished Professor of Women’s, Gender, and Sexuality Studies at the Ohio State University.
+She has published six books on women in popular culture, including a book about the romantic comedy It Happened One Night.
 In her 2002 book Hardboiled and High Heeled: the Woman Detective in Popular Culture,she analyzes the female investigator character in cinema, television, and best-selling novels.
-Her most recent book, Pretty/Funny: Women Comedians and Body Politics (2014) is about contemporary stars such as Tina Fey, Ellen DeGeneres, and Wanda Sykes, who have transformed the world of comedy.
+Her most recent two books are Hysterical!
+Women in American Comedy (2017) and Pretty/Funny: Women Comedians and Body Politics (2014).
 Linda has been a Fulbright Lecturer in Slovakia and Romania, and her research has been supported by the National Endowment for the Humanities and the American Council of Learned Societies.
 In 2004 she was a winner of Ohio State University’s Alumni Distinguished Teaching Award.

 The Woman Detective in Popular Culture